 Nicky is a PhD student in the Department of Psychology.
 He grew up in a small town in rural New Hampshire before coming to Stanford for undergrad.
 This change from a mostly homogenous environment to an extremely diverse one sparked his interest in how children learn about social categories like race and gender.
 His research focuses on this topic, as well as broader questions about how children and adults understand power and hierarchy.
 After two years working at UC San Diego, he's excited to be back on the Farm.
 As a kid, he wanted to be a baseball player, but quickly realized that an inability to hit a baseball was probably a dealbreaker.
 His favorite movie is Good Will Hunting.

-Current research: My current research explores how children in the US learn and think about race, by looking at both the cognitive underpinnings of children's reasoning about social categories and the environmental sources of information about race, such as parents.
+Current research: My current research explores how children in the US learn and think about race, especially in the context of how White children learn about race from their parents.

 Micayla is from Michigan.
 She is planning to major in Political Science with a minor in Psychology.
 She is passionate about understanding how race impacts in-group favoritism and implicit biases, which can then affect laws and policies made by politicians to disproportionally benefit certain races over others.
 Micayla loves traveling to new places, playing with her niece and nephews, watching Netflix documentaries, and trying new foods.
 When she was little, she wanted to be a mother of 8, a teacher, a lawyer, and a princess (all at the same time, of course).
 Her favorite movie is John Q.

 Roberta was born in Monterrey, Mexico and grew up in Austin, Texas.
 She plans to major in psychology and minor in creative writing, with a particular interest in the social concept of citizenship and in counseling psychology.
 Most of her free time is spent reading, doodling, and long-distance running!
 Her favorite movies/TV usually have unconventional timelines, like The Handmaiden and Westworld.